roadwarriorslive/Pipulate/README.rst

 and career-path flexibility (hedging your bet on SEO).

 ****************************************
-There's nothing to see here.
-Please move along.
+there's nothing to see here. please move along.
 ****************************************

 If you're reading this, you're among the first who knows what's going on with